 “Yes, flea shampoo can be used in cats, but many of them do not care for bathing so there may be easier ways to treat a cat,” says Tanner.
 Your vet will likely recommend a topical flea product that is applied monthly to your cat’s fur to treat fleas.

-"At a minimum it takes three months of treatment for fleas to go through their lifecycle to be eliminated, and we recommend a full six months of monthly topicals along with treating the environment and all pets (dogs, cats, rabbits, ferrets, etc.),” Tanner says.
+"At a minimum it takes three months of treatment for fleas to go through their life cycle to be eliminated, and we recommend a full six months of monthly topicals along with treating the environment and all pets (dogs, cats, rabbits, ferrets, etc.),” Tanner told The Spruce Pets.

 Will lice shampoo kill fleas?

 You may be tempted to grab another product if your pet is itching, but why bother?
 Lice shampoo, for example, can kill fleas, but it’s not labeled for animals and therefore it isn’t recommended when there are so many approved animal products available, says Tanner.

 To find the best flea shampoos, we consulted with veterinarians and professional groomers about what to look for when deciding on how to use a product and selecting the right one for your pet.
 We considered shampoos based on characteristics such as active ingredients, ease of use, and flea lifestage they treat.

 This article was researched and written by Mary Jo DiLonardo who has covered animals and pets for several decades.
 Mary Jo has fostered more than 60 puppies and dogs and is always searching for the healthiest and most effective products to use on them.